APISuite/fe-base/README.md

 ### ConfigProvider

-Editor provider, should wrap all other components.
+The provider should wrap all other components.

 | prop | required | example value | description |
 |------|----------|-------|-------------|